ibm-ecm/ibm-content-navigator-samples/eClientPlugin/README.md

 ## Build the plugin

+1. Make sure the ANT is installed.
+2. Copy all the dependencies into the **lib** directory.
+    * **icncore.jar**
+    * **j2ee.jar**
+3. cd icn-plugins/AFP2PDFPlusPlugin
-* Run Ant Build using ibm-content-navigator-samples/eClientPlugin/build.xml
+4. Run Ant Build using ibm-content-navigator-samples/eClientPlugin/build.xml
 	* eClientPlugin.jar is generated under ibm-content-navigator-samples/eClientPlugin

 ## Install the plugin
 1. Login IBM Content Navigator and open the Admin desktop